 - For a constant frequency, If the wavelength is made four times.
 The velocity of the wave will also be increased by four times.

-Hope you understood the relation between wavelength and Velocity of a wave.
+Hope you understood the relation between wavelength and velocity of a wave.
 You may also want to check out these topics given below!